Alexander Bennett (dancer): Later life

 Upon returning to England in 1966, Bennett worked as ballet master for Western Theatre Ballet (later named the Scottish Ballet) in Bristol until 1969, when he went back to London to be ballet master of Covent Garden Opera Ballet.
 In 1970, he served as teacher and ballet master for the Icelandic Dance Company (Islenski Dansflokkurinn) in Reykjavik.
-He then moved to the United States, working as artistic director of several regional companies, including the Twin Cities Ballet in Bloomington, Illinois, and the Scottish-American Ballet in Chattanooga, Tennessee.
+He then moved to the United States, working as artistic director of several regional companies, including the Twin Cities Ballet in Bloomington, Illinois, and the Chattanooga Center for the Dance/Chattanooga Ballet and the Scottish-American Ballet in Chattanooga, Tennessee.
 He took the latter company to the Edinburgh Festival Fringe on several occasions between 1985 and 1995.
 In the late 1980s, he also worked as artistic director of the Ballet Nacional do Brazil in São Psulo.
 Throughout these later years, he taught technique classes and staged ballets from the classic repertory for many companies around the world.
 Some of his productions were criticized as being old-fashioned, but he was highly valued as an inspirational guest teacher, able to impart traditional values to young dance students.

 Bennett returned to Scotland in 2001 and settled in a small house just outside Edinburgh.
 He died in his sleep in 2003, at age seventy-three, in Taynuilt in Argyll, while working on a production of Swan Lake for Ballet West.
 Among his effects were draft manuscripts for two books: one a biography of Marie Rambert, with whom he felt a special affinity, and the other a monograph on Bournonville's La Sylphide.
 He had for many years been interested in the background of this romantic tale of a Scottish farmer, James Ruben, who abandons his rural sweetheart to pursue an illusion of beauty in the form of a woodland spirit.
 Cursed by a witch for his infidelity, James unwittingly causes the death of the sylphide and is left alone, heartbroken, in the shadowy forest.
 In the distance, a wedding procession reminds him of reality and the happy life he might have had.